themactep/thingino-onvif/docs/DEPLOYMENT.md

 ## Logging
 - Syslog is used for operational logs.
-- `loglevel`: FATAL, ERROR, WARN, INFO, DEBUG, TRACE (or 0-5 for backward compatibility).
+- `log_level`: FATAL, ERROR, WARN, INFO, DEBUG, TRACE (or 0-5 for backward compatibility).
 CLI `-d` may override the config for foreground debugging.

 ## Building within Thingino
 Handled by the package `package/onvif-simple-server/onvif-simple-server.mk` which: